tudelft3d/val3dity/data/poly/README.txt

   * cube3 where inner ring is collapsed to a line
   * invalid

+# cube18
+  * cube1 where top face has a bow tie orientation
+  * invalid

 # concave
 * concave shape; top and bottom faces are concave polygons
 * valid

 # torus
   * a "squared donut", genus of the shell is 1